 Persons in public life should promote and support these principles by leadership and example.

-Holders of public office should take decisions solely in terms of the public interest.
+Persons in public life should take decisions solely in terms of the public interest.
 They should not do so in order to gain financial or other material benefits for themselves, their family or their friends.

-Holders of public office should be as open as possible about all the decisions and actions that they take.
-They should give reasons for their decisions and restrict information only when the wider public interest clearly demands.
+Persons in public life should be as open as possible about all the decisions and actions that they take.
+They should give reasons for their decisions when requested and restrict information only when the wider public interest clearly demands.

-Members should be familiar with legislation, policies and directives that apply to their work and the work of the public body to which they serve in order to comply with or facilitate others’ compliance with applicable laws.
+Members should be familiar with legislation, policies and directives that apply to their work and the work of the public body to which they serve in order to comply with or facilitate others’ compliance with applicable laws, policies, procedures and directives.